-- a. (adverse) disciplinary findings or orders made by a disciplinary body (or relevant predecessor body): - b. (adverse) disciplinary findings or orders made by a Disciplinary Tribunal or Appeal Tribunal of the Financial Reporting Council (or relevant predecessor body) or by a Joint Disciplinary Tribunal or Appeal Committee of the Joint Disciplinary Scheme; - c. regulatory penalty as defined in the Audit Regulations, the Designated Professional Body (Investment Business) Handbook, the Insolvency Licensing Regulations, the Investment Business Regulations, the Legal Services Regulations or the Licensed Practice Handbook of ICAEW; and - d.
-Practice Assurance penalty as defined in the Practice Assurance Regulations of ICAEW.
+a. (adverse) disciplinary findings or orders made by a disciplinary committee (or relevant predecessor body);(adverse) disciplinary findings or orders made by a Disciplinary Tribunal or Appeal Tribunal of the Financial Reporting Council (or

+- relevant predecessor or successor body) or by a Joint Disciplinary Tribunal or Appeal Committee of the Joint Disciplinary Scheme; - regulatory penalty for a breach or breaches of the Audit Regulations, the Local Audit Regulations, the Designated Professional Body (Consumer Credit) Handbook, the Insolvency Licensing Regulations, the Legal Services Regulations or the Licensed Practice Handbook of ICAEW; - c. charge for a breach or breaches of the Designated Professional Body (Investment Business) Handbook of ICAEW; and - d.
+Practice Assurance (PA) penalty for a breach or breaches of the Practice Assurance Regulations of ICAEW.

-event means an act, omission, fact, matter or circumstance.
+effective date means the date on which these IDRs take effect being 1 June 2023 event means an act, omission, fact, matter or circumstance.